|Location||Wellington, New Zealand|

 |Send Resume firstname.lastname@example.org|

-Court Registry Officer, Manukau - in this role you will work with a team responsible for the successful operation of the Court.
+About the role this role is based at Hutt Valley Distrcit Court and we are hiring for 2 positions.
+In this role you will work with a team responsible for the successful operation of the Court.
 You will liaise with multiple stakeholders who are interacting with the Justice system.
 This includes being able to communicate confidently with Judges within the courtroom and their chambers, as well as other members of the judiciary.

-In this role, the tasks include but are not limited to court Taking - this is the facilitation of running the court.
+The roles tasks include but is not limited to court Taking - this is the facilitation of running the court.
 This includes introducing Judges (in English and Te Reo Maori), working closely with them in the Courtroom and Chambers, managing jurors and general administration of the court.
 Customer Service - interacting with customers on any court related matter.
 Customer queries can come in via face to face, phone or email interactions - so you will need to be confident with all methods.
 Case management - this involves ensuring files are accurate and up to date.
 This part of the role involves a large component of data entry.

 As an organisation we empower our people with building their wellbeing knowledge, offering a range of wellbeing tools and support.
 Joining the Ministry of Justice means you will become part of an inclusive organisation that values you and the communities we serve.
 It's our promise to ensure our workplace is one where our people feel healthy and safe, supported and able to be themselves at work.
 We value respect as the foundation for building a positive workplace culture and one where diversity is welcomed and celebrated.